 The typical age range for spaying or neutering a dog is six to nine months old.
 It is possible to have an adult dog spayed or neutered, however, there may be more complications following surgery.
 It is typically safe for kittens to be spayed or neutered as young as eight weeks old, and it is advised to have the procedure done before the cat is five months old.
 Give us a call for more information on the best time to spay or neuter your pet.

-Give Anasazi Animal Clinic in Gilbert a call today at 480-426-8364 or contact us online to discuss spaying and neutering options for your pet and to schedule your pet’s procedure.
+Contact Anasazi Animal Clinic in Gilbert today to discuss spaying and neutering options for your pet and to schedule your pet’s procedure.
 We will discuss what the procedure entails, along with pre-operative and post-operative care care for your furry friend.
 Making sure your pet gets spayed or neutered is an important action that will make a world of difference for the health and happiness of your pet.